Hyra/mindthecode.com/_posts/2012-05-16-good-times-with-watchr-coffeescript-and-less.markdown

 ---
-title: "Good times with Watchr, Coffeescript and LESS"
+title: 'Good times with Watchr, Coffeescript and LESS'
+description: >-
-description: With this little gem you can watch specific folders or file extensions and run commands based on the files you watch.
+  With this little gem you can watch specific folders or file extensions and run commands based on the files you watch.
-tags: ['less', 'coffeescript']
+tags:
+  - less
+  - coffeescript
-publishDate: 2012-05-16
+publishDate: 2012-05-16T00:00:00.000Z
 layout: post
 header: good-times.gif
 ---